Elektrobit/crinit/README.md

 ```

 In order to run integration tests, you can use `ci/run-integration-tests.sh`.
 This will set up two docker containers,
-one for the Robot test framework and one that runes Crinit and Elos, and execute all integration tests inside the robot
+one for the Robot test framework and one that runs Crinit and Elos, and executes all integration tests inside the robot
 container.

 ```